Factbox: Thailand's flood crisis and the economy

 Below is a summary of the impact on Southeast Asia's second-largest economy and how the government is responding.

 The central bank slashed its 2011 economic growth forecast to 2.6 percent from 4.1 percent on October 28, with the economy likely to shrink 1.9 percent in the fourth quarter from the previous three months.
-It said it might review the forecasts again in November.
+It said it might review the forecasts in November as the flooding is far from over.

+Finance Minister Thirachai Phuvanatnaranubala has said GDP might grow just a little more than 2 percent this year.

 The cost to the economy could go far higher if Bangkok, which accounts for 41 percent of GDP, is swamped.